Maagans/Projekt-tool/docs/mvp-improvements-tdd.md

 ---

-## 1. Database Backup Script 🔴 HIGH
+## 1. Database Backup Script 🔴 HIGH ✅ DONE

 ### Problem
 No automated backup strategy for production database.
 Manual recovery would be time-consuming and error-prone.